gbif/la-website/_participants/Biodiversitats-Atlas-Osterreich.md

 [![Biodiversitäts-Atlas Österreich](../assets/img/participants/Biodiversitats_atlas_osterreich.png)](https://biodiversityatlas.at/)

 #### Description
-he Biodiversity Atlas Austria ("Biodiversitäts-Atlas Österreich") was launched in december 2019.
+The Biodiversity Atlas Austria ("Biodiversitäts-Atlas Österreich") was launched in december 2019.
 The aim is to enable free access to information on Austria's biodiversity.
 The Atlas was implemented as part of a project funded by the State of Lower Austria and is managed by the Danube University Krems.

 Links to the data portal: [https://biodiversityatlas.at/](https://biodiversityatlas.at/)